Guidance

 Enhancement works may contribute towards the calculation of post-development biodiversity units.

-Enhancement works must be ecologically appropriate and not have any adverse impacts on irreplaceable habitats.
+Enhancement works must be ecologically appropriate and not have any adverse impacts on irreplaceable habitat.

-When development sites contain irreplaceable and non-irreplaceable habitat
+When the development site includes irreplaceable and non-irreplaceable habitat

-You will need to achieve at least 10% BNG on any non-irreplaceable habitat present on your development site.
-This can include through enhancing irreplaceable habitat.
+You must achieve at least 10% BNG on non-irreplaceable habitat on your development site.

 This is in addition to agreeing bespoke compensation for impacts on irreplaceable habitat, which cannot count towards your BNG requirement.

-3. Record irreplaceable habitats in the biodiversity gain plan
+3. Record irreplaceable habitat in the biodiversity gain plan

-If planning permission has been granted for development on a site which includes irreplaceable habitats, developers will need to provide details of the irreplaceable habitats in the biodiversity gain plan for the development.
-This should include:
+If planning permission has been granted for development on a site that includes irreplaceable habitat, you will need to provide details in the biodiversity gain plan for the development.

-• the type, extent and condition of any irreplaceable habitat there is before development
+• type, extent and condition of any irreplaceable habitat there is before development

 • any expected changes in irreplaceable habitat type, extent and condition as a result of development